Bodega Comando G Winery Gredos | Spanish Wine Lover

 WINERIES

-The name Comando G goes back to the winemakers' childhood and refers to a well-known cartoon series in which five youths defend planet Earth from outside threats.
-The letter G, from Gredos, Garnacha and granite, fitted perfectly and their debut came in 2009 with La Bruja Avería (a cult children's TV programme from the 1980), a fun, fruity and juicy entry-level red (€13, 28,000 bottles).
-It was later renamed Bruja de Rozas as grapes are sourced from Rozas de Puerto Real, a village at the entrance of Valle del Tiétar (Madrid).
+The name Comando G goes back to the winemakers' childhood and refers to a well-known cartoon series in which five teenagers defend planet Earth from outside threats.
+The letter G, from Gredos, Garnacha and granite, was a perfect fit and their debut came in 2009 with La Bruja Avería (a cult children's TV programme from the 1980s).

 TASTING NOTES